dgwynne/lumberjack/README.md

 By default lumberjack listens to tcp connections on localhost port 514 unless listeners are specified with -l arguments.
-A listener is as a hostname with an optional port and protocol in a URI format (like the one used in OpenBSDs syslog.conf).
+A listener is as a hostname with an optional port and protocol in a URI format (like the one used in OpenBSDs syslog.conf), ie, `[proto://]hostname[:port]`.
 Using * for a hostname will cause the listener to bind to wildcard addresses.
-Currently supported protocols are tcp, tcp4, and tcp6.
+Currently supported protocols are tcp, tcp4, tcp6, udp, udp4 and udp6.

 If a logfile is not specified lumberjack will log to standard out.